Best Service Truck Air Compressors For 2023 & 2024

 4. Build-My-Own Monster Garage Style

 Here’s to all the innovators!
 Building a new machine out of nothing isn’t for the faint of heart, but it makes sense that daring, mechanically-inclined individuals would build their own systems.
-DIY air compressors can be an excellent solution for people on a shoestring budget, who need lower CFM outputs, and are happy with a machine that will only last a few years.
+DIY air compressors can be an excellent solution for people on a shoestring budget who love a mechanical challenge, need lower CFM outputs, and are happy with a machine that will only last a few years.

 Of course, it would be irresponsible not to mention that compressed air is a dangerous and sometimes deadly form of power.
 If you’re going to make your own “monster” compressor, ensure you know exactly what you’re doing and always follow strict safety practices to protect anyone in the vicinity—including yourself!